Sushma-pl/SWE-project/README.md

 ## How to use?
 * All users can open website and view home, members, research and gallery pages.
 There are two buttons to login and signup.
 * All lab members(whose emails are present in whitelist array in code) will be able to sign up.
 They can login and access profile pages.
-* Profile page consists of edit profile, add conference, add seminars, add visitors, add alumini and some other add pages.
+* Profile pages consists of edit profile, add conference, add seminars, add visitors, add alumini and some other add pages.
 * The data added through these profile and add pages is displayed in the respective view pages under members and research.
 ## Possible extensions
 * We can add google authentication using `passport-google-oauth20`.
 * We can include a search bar to search across differnt pages.
 * We can deploy website using `Heroku` or `AWS` or any other cloud platform.
 * Inheritance can be added in code to remove redundant functionalities.
-* In lab members, students and mentors can be differentiated and have differnt profile pages.
+* In lab members, students and mentors can be differentiated and have different profile pages.
 ## UI Snapshots
 Home page:
 ![image](https://user-images.githubusercontent.com/80624481/236484996-419492c6-8a28-4c0a-a02d-ead766e4dde6.png)